 Not all utility systems within a given climate zone may reach their respective peak loads at the same interval and hour due to the composition of their customer base.
 Since the EE Rule and definition of peak demand reduction adopted here require consideration of utility-specific peak demand, this introduces another challenge to determine the appropriate peak period.

-To determine the most appropriate mapping between available electric system load data and weather zone, Frontier performed a correlation and ranking analysis.
+To determine the most appropriate mapping between available electric system load data and weather zone, Frontier Energy performed a correlation and ranking analysis.
 First, the analysis considered how well ERCOT-wide load peaks in demand (using the top 20 hours per season) correlated with load across the different weather zones within ERCOT territories.
-Secondly, Frontier analyzed ERCOT-specific peaks and how well those correlated with utility-specific service territories.
+Secondly, Frontier Energy analyzed ERCOT-specific peaks and how well those correlated with utility-specific service territories.
 For ERCOT utilities, service areas more closely corresponded to specific ERCOT Weather Zones geographically (e.g., Oncor to the Central Zone, CenterPoint to the Coastal Zone).
 For several non-ERCOT utilities (i.e., Entergy, SWEPCO), Frontier conducted a similar analysis using utility-specific system load data to determine whether their system peaks coincided with those of neighboring ERCOT Weather Zones.

 Based on this analysis, the identification of peak demand hours using ERCOT weather zone load data provides a reasonable approximation to the peak demand hours for the utility systems within those zones.
 Among non-ERCOT utilities, utility load data was provided for Xcel/SPS and El Paso Electric, which most appropriately mapped to TRM Climate Zones 1 and 5, respectively.
 For SWEPCO and Entergy, a high correlation with neighboring ERCOT zones obviated the need to establish separate TRM Climate Zones for these utility systems and supported the application of ERCOT Weather Zones as a proxy.